The-Rogues/stat-chart-test/README.md

 ## How to Run:
 - Clone the repo.
 - Open the Godot editor.
-- Select import on the main menu.
+- Select import in the editor's the main menu.
 - Navigate to the cloned repo on your device and select it.
 - Open the imported project in Godot.
 - Press the play button in the top right corner of the editor.